Harwinton, Connecticut

-Harwinton (/ˈhɑːrwɪntən/ HAHR-win-tən) is a town in Litchfield County, Connecticut, United States.
+Harwinton (/ˈhɑːrwɪntən/ HAHR-win-tən) is a small town located in Litchfield County.
 The population was 5,484 at the 2020 census.
 The town is part of the Northwest Hills Planning Region.
-The town is served by Regional School District 10.
+The town is served by the Regional School District 10.

 History

-Prior to settlement by colonists, Harwinton sat at the confluence of various tribal territories, notably that of the Tunxis tribe.
+Prior to settlement by colonists, Harwinton sat at the confluence of various tribal territories, including the Tunxis tribe.
 The Connecticut Colony granted and split the area of modern-day Harwinton to the townships of Hartford and Windsor in May 1729.
-The area was first settled in January 1730 by Daniel Messenger.
+Harwinton was first settled in January 1730 by Daniel Messenger.
 Townships were formally established in the following years in the Hartford and Windsor allotments.

 Harwinton was incorporated as an independent town in October 1737.
 The name of the town alludes to Hartford and Windsor, Connecticut (HAR + WIN) followed by the suffix -ton, meaning town.

 Geography

-Harwinton is in eastern Litchfield County; it is bordered to the northwest by the city of Torrington and to the east by Burlington in Hartford County.
+Harwinton is located in the eastern regions of Litchfield County; it is bordered to the northwest by the city of Torrington and to the east by Burlington in Hartford County.
 Hartford, the state capital, is 23 mi to the east, and Bristol is 11 mi to the southeast.

-According to the United States Census Bureau, the town of Harwinton has a total area of 80.7 km2, of which 79.8 km2 are land and 0.9 km2 of it, or 1.12%, are water.
+According to the United States Census Bureau, Harwinton has a total area of 80.7 km2, of which 79.8 km2 are land and 0.9 km2 of it, or 1.12%, are water.
 The town is bordered to the west by the Naugatuck River.
 The southeastern portion of the town contains the Roraback Wildlife Area and several reservoirs.